Register your company in Hong Kong with our Special Anniversary discount!

 Can I claim a tax deduction against employer contribution to MPF?

-Every Hong Kong company can claim tax deduction not exceeding 15 percent of your employee’s annual income under Profits Tax.
+Every Hong Kong company can claim a tax deduction not exceeding 15 percent of your employee's annual income under Profits Tax.

 Need Help With Setting Up Your Hong Kong Company?